-Resiliency planning and best practices are integrated into local emergency management planning, but not local economic development planning in the REDC region.
-With grant funds from the CARES Act, REDC staff are actively engaged in developing tools and training to assist municipalities and businesses with developing their economic recovery and resilience plans and increasing awareness of the connection between resilience to economic disruptions and economic vitality and growth.
+In the REDC CEDS region, resiliency planning and best practices are integrated into local emergency management planning, but not local economic development planning.
+With grant funds from the CARES Act, REDC staff is actively engaged in developing tools and training to assist municipalities and businesses with developing their economic recovery and resilience plans and increasing awareness of the connection between resilience to economic disruptions and economic vitality and growth.